I. Executive Summary

 Doctoral students who enter with a relevant master’s degree may be admitted to an Advanced Standing track in some doctoral programs.
 In those programs offering this option, the Graduate Program Director must recommend admission to the Advanced Standing track for the term in which the student begins their graduate study.
 This accelerated track must consist of a minimum of 42 credit hours (including GRAD 8302, GRAD 8990, and 18 credit hours of research).

 Note: Courses taken as part of the student’s master’s program will not be accepted for transfer credit in such cases.
-However, up to 6 credit hours completed as a post-baccalaureate student may be considered for transfer into a doctoral program with an Advanced Standing track.
+Graduate credit from other institutions may not be applied to Advanced Standing Tracks for doctoral programs.

 Program of Study